fkjadoon94/example_bins/README.md

 First example code for refactoring

-First edit made in vim!
+First edit made in vim.

-Second edit made on the github webpage!
+Second edit made on the github webpage.

-Third edit made in Eclipse!
-Holy cow!
+Third edit made in Eclipse.